What Is Maths Mastery? The 10 Key Principles Of Teaching For Mastery In Maths

 Despite Carleton’s early influence of the educational philosopher Dewey, the work done by psychologist Fred.
 S Keller in adapting behaviourists’ ideas into educational resources that allowed students to study at their own pace with minimal instruction from a teacher (which were being developed at the same time Bloom was looking at the work on mastery) both Carleton and Bloom appreciated the crucial role of the teacher in the mastery model.

-As in the Aristotelian 1-to-1 tutor method, in order for the student to be successful, the tutee needed an experienced and knowledgeable tutor.
+As in the Aristotelian one to one tutor method, in order for the student to be successful, the tutee needed an experienced and knowledgeable tutor.
 From the six elements of the mastery model, you can see how the teacher plays a key role in each section:

 - The teacher will design or locate appropriate pre-assessment activities that will clearly demonstrate specific misconceptions that the expert teacher can correct in real time.